johnnyssauro/johnnyssauro/README.md

 I'm passionate about coding and enjoy working on various projects.
 Here is the first one:

-1. [Project Name](https://github.com/jmelo66/projeto1): Short description of the project.
+1. [Projeto1](https://github.com/johnnyssauro/projeto1): Short description of the project.

 Make sure to check out these projects to get a glimpse of my coding skills and interests.